 Study Species and Locations

-Cisco were collected from the Apostle Islands, Lake Superior (46.85, -90.55) and Chaumont Bay, Lake Ontario (44.05, -76.20) in December 2019.
+Cisco (Coregonus artedi) were collected from the Apostle Islands, Lake Superior (46.85, -90.55) and Chaumont Bay, Lake Ontario (44.05, -76.20) in December 2019.
 Lakes Superior and Ontario cisco populations were collected in different spawning habitats that provided a contrast in ice cover and subsequent light levels to coregonine embryos.
-Lake Superior cisco were collected at an open lake location at depths between 15-50 m.
+Lake Superior cisco were collected at an open lake location at depths between 15 to 50 m.
 Lake Ontario cisco were collected in a shallow protected bay on rocky shoals at depths between 2-5 m.
 Historical ice conditions over the sampled spawning locations varied between lakes with the shallower, more protected Lake Ontario having more consistent ice coverage than the deeper, open location in Lake Superior (Figure 1).
-Light transmittance is less in deeper water (Secchi 1864, Ramus et al. 1976, Preisendorfer 1986, Fleming-Lehtinen and Laamanen 2012).
+Light transmittance is lower in deeper water (Secchi 1864, Ramus et al. 1976, Preisendorfer 1986, Fleming-Lehtinen and Laamanen 2012).

 Crossing Design and Fertilization